luizpancini/AeroBeams.jl/docs/src/literate/BWBflutter.md

 nothing #hide
 ````

 We are ready to plot the results.
 The following plots show the trim root angle of attack, motor thrust and elevator deflection as functions of the airspeed.
-The correlation with the reference solution is very good.
+The correlation with the reference solution is very good, except for the thrust.
+This difference arises because of the way in which the airfoil tangential force is computed when a flap deflection is present: either as proportional to the total normal force, the including flap-induced component (in AeroBeams), or proportional to the effective angle of attack (in UM/NAST).

 ````@example BWBflutter
 using Suppressor #hide